-It was confirmed during the interview process that the demand for the consumption of spare parts was indeed lumpy and intermittent for the entire maintenance department.
+It was confirmed during the interview process that the demand for the consumption of spare parts was indeed lumpy and intermittent.
 This includes the shop consumables inventory and the spare part inventory for the forklifts, reach stackers and bombcarts.
 The yard trucks and bombcarts were confirmed to be in a contract in which they are leased.
-This means that the minor spare parts and their respective consumables do not cost extra for regular maintenance and repair as stated within the contract agreement.
-It does cost additional if a major repair is required.
-Therefore, this equipment has been discarded from the analysis as the equipment owner runs a lean inventory directly supplied by them.
+This meant that the minor spare parts and their respective consumables do not cost extra for regular maintenance and repair as stated within the contract agreement.
+Although, it does cost additional if a major repair is required.
+Therefore, this equipment was discarded from the analysis as the equipment owner runs a lean inventory directly supplied by them.
 Safety stock level was determined to be the theoretical base for the current inventory management practice.